 Keep your baby “as low as he goes”—avoid placing him in a sitting or standing position before he can get there on his own.
 This may come as a bit of a surprise, because it’s opposite the current trend (at least in the US).
-But it can make it much more difficult, and sometimes impossible, for Baby to follow his normal natural progression and access crawling.
+But propping them upright before they’re able to get there on their own can make it much more difficult for Baby to follow his natural progression and access crawling.

 Here’s what can happen.
 In his early life, your baby was stationary, just learning how to lift his head and support himself.
 But at some point, his brain will say, “now, go!”
 A baby on his tummy will naturally ‘go’ by first pushing around on his tummy, then later by crawling on hands and knees.
 However, the baby who has been placed in a sitting position doesn’t yet know how to get himself back down onto his belly.
 When his brain says “go” and he’s sitting, he’ll adapt and do just that: go.
 But often by scooting on his bottom or crawling with one foot and one knee—he has no other choice.

 This is not meant to be a guilt trip; but parents need this information.
 If you’ve already sat your baby up, it’s not too late!

 So, allow your baby to discover each milestone completely on his own.
 Many people aren’t aware that babies can learn to sit, stand, and walk without being taught.
 But it’s ideal that they do these things on their own.

 Generally at any age, when you want to put Baby down, make it your habit to place him on the floor at his natural developmental stage, rather than in a device or in a position he can’t do yet.
 This provides him with more time to move freely, exploring naturally in ways that lead to crawling.

 Some of these tips sound easy or obvious, but in reality it can be a bit different with a scrumptious live and wiggling baby!
 Always pay attention to your gut feelings and reach out when you have questions or want support.